turkaytunc/frontend-interview-questions/README.md

 - A function is a process which takes some input, called arguments, and produces some output called a return value.
 - Pure function: Given the same input, will always return the same output.
 - Pure function: Produces no side effects.

+## Function Composition

+- Function composition is the process of combining two or more functions to produce a new function.
+Composing functions together is like snapping together a series of pipes for our data to flow through.